 Mr. Burrow reads primarily non-fiction books.
 He loves to read travel guides, through which he has journeyed in his imagination to every foreign land.
 He also loves books that offer new insights into people and society.
 The best books he has read in recent years are Our America: Life and Death on the South Side of Chicago by Lealan Jones and Lloyd Newman, which vividly describes life in the projects, Ball Four, pitcher Jim Bouton's 1970 exposť on professional baseball, and The Travels of a T-Shirt in the Global Economy, a fascinating look at the effects of international trade.

 Autobiographies are among Mr. Burrow's favorite books.
 Among his favorites are Barack Obama's Dreams from My Father and The Audacity of Hope, Walter Cronkite's A Reporter's Life, Christopher Reeve's inspirational Still Me, Jesse Ventura's I Ain't Got Time to Bleed, Grace Slick's Somebody to Love, Andy Rooney's My War, Dustin Lance Black's Mama's Boy, and Rachel Robinson's tale of herself and her family, Jackie Robinson: An Intimate Portrait (in which Mr. Burrow learned the Robinsons were married the exact same day as his parents--February 10, 1946).

-Mr. Burrow has also been a longtime subscriber to USA Today (now in digital form), and in the past he subscribed to Time magazine and the National Geographic. (which he has liked less and less in recent years).
-He read many other magazines in the past, but most of them are no longer available.
+Mr. Burrow has also been a longtime subscriber to USA Today (now in digital form), and in the past he subscribed to Time magazine and the National Geographic.
+Both of those magazines have gone down in quality in recent years, and other magazines that he read in the past are no longer available..

 David Burrow relaxing in his living room, with a bookshelf behind him.